ankitdas09/web3-crowdfund/readme.md

 - Create Campaigns: Users initiate campaigns with clear objectives and fundraising goals.
 - Contribute: Contributors support campaigns by donating Ethereum.
 - Spending Requests: Campaign owners can propose spending requests when funds are needed.
 - Voting System: Contributors vote on spending requests to collectively decide whether to approve or reject.
+Requests with more than 50 percent votes can be finalized by the owner.
 - Transparent Transactions: All transactions and decisions are recorded on the blockchain for accountability.

 ### Built With